ComputerBoost!: Intro to Coding

 3) Knowledge of a programming language to turn those concepts into concrete programs.

-All true programmers must graduate from SCRATCH to a programming language.
 We start with Python, a basic, fairly universal programming language (and the first language taught in MIT's computer science program!).

 Have your students join us for this fun, hands-on, experimental class, where all students will learn the basics of programming and get to push their programs and games as far as their imaginations allow.
+We start with basic logic programs (riddles, mad libs, card games) and graphic programs (we use Python's version of LOGO).

 Each class will begin with a lesson, in which we talk about a new aspect or programming, followed by an activity in which students need to execute a particular assignment to show that they have mastered the assignment.
 Once they have mastered the day's lessons, students will work on their master project, ideally incorporating new ideas from each lesson into their final program.
-Students can choose to focus more on SCRATCH or more on Python, depending on what they feel more comfortable with and what platform is better suited to what they want to create.
-We'll work with students individually and in small groups to grow and refine their programs, pushing them not only to make their programs as interesting as possible, but to work to get the computer to realize their visions.

 Because typing is such a critical part of programming, we will do a little touch-typing practice each day and students will all have their own Typing.com accounts to use at home and track their progress.